Greek tragedy

-Greek tragedy is a form of theatre from Ancient Greece and Greek inhabited Anatolia.
+Greek tragedy (τραγῳδία) is one of the three principal theatrical genres from Ancient Greece and Greek-inhabited Anatolia, along with comedy and the satyr play.
 It reached its most significant form in Athens in the 5th century BC, the works of which are sometimes called Attic tragedy.

-Greek tragedy is widely believed to be an extension of the ancient rites carried out in honor of Dionysus, and it heavily influenced the theatre of Ancient Rome and the Renaissance.
+Greek tragedy is widely believed to be an extension of the ancient rites carried out in honor of Dionysus, the god of wine and theatre, and it greatly influenced the theatre of Ancient Rome and the Renaissance.
 Tragic plots were most often based upon myths from the oral traditions of archaic epics.
 In tragic theatre, however, these narratives were presented by actors.
 The most acclaimed Greek tragedians are Aeschylus, Sophocles, and Euripides.
 These tragedians often explored many themes of human nature, mainly as a way of connecting with the audience but also as way of bringing the audience into the play.

 Etymology

 Aristotelian hypothesis

 The origin of the word tragedy has been a matter of discussion from ancient times.
 The primary source of knowledge on the question is the Poetics of Aristotle.
 Aristotle was able to gather first-hand documentation from theater performance in Attica, which is inaccessible to scholars today.
 His work is therefore invaluable for the study of ancient tragedy, even if his testimony is open to doubt on some points.

 According to Aristotle, tragedy evolved from the satyr dithyramb, an Ancient Greek hymn, which was sung along with dancing in honor of Dionysus.
 The term τραγῳδία, derived from τράγος "goat" and ᾠδή "song", means "song of the goats," referring to the chorus of satyrs.
 Others suggest that the term came into being when the legendary Thespis (the root for the English word thespian) competed in the first tragic competition for the prize of a goat (hence tragedy).